groupdocs-viewer/GroupDocs.Viewer-Docs/net/rendering-basics/render-cad-documents/specify-rendering-options.md

 ## Configure the output image size

-When rendering a CAD drawing, GroupDocs.Viewer creates an image with the largest dimension (width or height) set to 2000 pixels.
+<a name="ctors"></a>When rendering a CAD drawing, GroupDocs.Viewer creates an image with the largest dimension (width or height) set to 2000 pixels.
 The other dimension is calculated based on the aspect ratio of the original drawing.
 You can use the following methods to change the width and height of the output file:

 * [CadOptions.ForRenderingByWidth](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.options/cadoptions/methods/forrenderingbywidth)---Specifies the output image width in pixels.
 The image height is calculated based on the aspect ratio of the original CAD drawing.
 * [CadOptions.ForRenderingByHeight](https://reference.groupdocs.com/net/viewer/groupdocs.viewer.options/cadoptions/methods/forrenderingbyheight)---Specifies the output image height in pixels.
 The image width is calculated based on the aspect ratio of the original CAD drawing.